 Because NUFS specializes in international studies and foreign languages, the university was very accommodating to its international students, so much so that Amanda felt "babied" to a certain extent.
 From housing to finding their way around town to even visiting other cities, NUFS arranged so much for the students that Amanda had to make an effort to be more independent.
 She did so by going on her own trips with friends to places like Yokohama, Osaka, and Kyoto, taking care to explore areas outside of what NUFS had already set up.
 Overall, Amanda had a phenomenal time during her first year in Japan.

 Amanda returned to Georgia in 2010 and graduated the following year.
-The only thing she was sure of about her life at the time was that she wanted to return to Japan, and so she moved back to Japan through the JET Program (the Japan Exchange and Teaching Program) in 2012.
-This time, she was placed in Sapporo, the capital and largest city in Hokkaido, which is Japan's northernmost prefecture.
+The only thing she was sure of about her life at the time was her desire to return to Japan, and so she moved back through the JET Program (the Japan Exchange and Teaching Program) in 2012.
+This time she was placed in Sapporo, the capital and largest city in Hokkaido, which is Japan's northernmost prefecture.
 (For comparison, Nagoya is in the central region called Chuubu.)
-She worked as an ALT at two high schools in Sapporo, and while teaching is oftentimes only a means to an end for English speakers who move to Japan, JET was almost perfectly suited to what Amanda wanted to do at the time.
+She worked as an ALT at two high schools in Sapporo, and while teaching is often only a means to an end for English speakers seeking to live in Japan, JET was almost perfectly suited to what Amanda wanted to do at the time.
 Her background in education made her feel incredibly prepared for this role, and while she wasn't able to fully utilize her skills all the time, she flexed her teacher muscles when she could.
 At one of her high schools, Amanda's role was limited to assisting in the classroom only when called upon by the main English teacher.
-But her other high school was very enthusiastic about foreign languages, and Amanda was basically given free reign to teach her class however she wanted.
-She planned lessons, chose learning materials, and designed the entire curriculum herself.
-Outside of teaching, Amanda enjoyed the local cuisine (Hokkaido is known for its fresh seafood), explored nature when the weather permitted, and adjusted to living in snow for the first time many years.
+But luckily her other high school was very enthusiastic about foreign languages, and Amanda was basically given free reign to teach her class however she wanted: she planned lessons, chose learning materials, and designed the entire curriculum herself.
+Outside of teaching, Amanda enjoyed the local cuisine (Hokkaido is known for its fresh seafood), explored nature when the weather permitted, and adjusted to living in snow for the first time in many years.

 The odd one out